rngesus-wept/puflantu/artifacts/cards.md

 You may put a creature card of the chosen type from your hand onto the battlefield.

+The fight will continue on a new battlefield.

 # Gloss

 Belbe's door(?)